tchristerus/aegon-frontend/README.md

 what I should have done when I had more time.
 First I would mock the httpclient and make sure that the results match the back-end.

+Also I would have like to write unit tests for all the interaction with the components.
+Verifying the binding etc. Only 1 tests exists for this case (Calculator.component.spec.ts:35)